 Backcountry camping overnight — inside Grand Canyon — requires a backcountry permit.
 Details >

-The South Rim Entrance Station experiences long lines and visitors can expect to wait in line for up to two hours to enter the park between 9 am - 5 pm.
+During the summer and hoiday periods, the South Rim Entrance Station experiences long lines and visitors can expect to wait in line for up to two hours to enter the park between 9 am - 5 pm.

 To reduce wait times at the South Rim Entrance station, buy your park pass online at Your Pass Now, or from these businesses in the gateway community of Tusayan: the IMAX Theater, Tusayan Chamber of Commerce Office, Canyon Plaza Resort, Red Feather Lodge, and Westwind Air Service (located in the Grand Canyon Airport Terminal).

 At the Entrance Stations, credit and debit cards, digital passes, and America the Beautiful passes are accepted for entry.
 Cash is not being accepted at this time.
 More about passes and entrance fees >